 - Document clients’ progress toward meeting established treatment objectives.

-Speech-Language Pathology Assistant Skills
+Skills Needed to be a Speech-Language Pathology Assistant

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.